-It provides more than enough bandwidth for such applications as HD video streaming and 3D gaming.
+It provides enough bandwidth for HD video streaming and 3D gaming applications.

 Cat 8 is a newer and more advanced version of Cat 7.
-This type of Ethernet cable can provide better transmission speeds and can tolerate higher frequencies due to the improved bandwidth.
+This Ethernet cable can provide better transmission speeds and tolerate higher frequencies due to the improved bandwidth.

 What is the Difference Between Cat 7 and Cat 8?